How to Start an E-Commerce Business: Your Complete Guide

 Formalize your company.

 If you’re starting a new business, especially an ecommerce business, you can use one of the many available structures.
-The most common options are sole proprietorship and partnership; if there are multiple owners involved in your new enterprise, you might consider incorporating or forming an LLC (limited liability corporation).
+The most common options are sole proprietorship and partnership; if multiple owners are involved in your new enterprise, you might consider incorporating or forming an LLC (limited liability corporation).

 Consider taxes and accounting.